 MRI: I started working on the day / night function, I wanted to improve it.
 In 2014 i created Krayon, it was a shame that every watch able to tell the time of sunset and sunrise must be built for a specific city.
 I chose to focus on this complication as it was considered impossible to be made.
 In 2014 I understood that it was possible and started calculating what really interferes with the presetting of the watch.
 In 2015 i found a mechanical object able to deal with the mathematical models that I found and so I decided to use it!

 AC: Wow!
 Let's change the focus for a while: what's the future for watchmaking in your opinion?
 Is there one?

 MRI: Yes, there is a future, evolution is perpetual and if I can tell what the future will be… it will no longer be future, just present!
 For me future is in the combination of modern technologies and traditional techniques… for example today we use computers for almost every part of the project, but all the finishing is done by hand as it was in the past, in an extremely traditional way.

 AC: And what about independent watchmaking… is there a future?

-RM: You know... this year I went to BaselWold but not to ArtBasel, but I think that some timepieces seen in Basel should stay in an art gallery as they are not just watches, so yes, I see a brilliant future for independents because people love art!
+MRI: You know… this year I went to BaselWold but not to ArtBasel, but I think that some timepieces seen in Basel should stay in an art gallery as they are not just watches, so yes, I see a brilliant future for independents because people love art !

-RM: It's a cool story: I discovered them randomly in NY.
-I was at Watchinista's headquarters for an interview and I saw RedBar's office near us and did some research... when I saw that they were in Switzerland too I immediately sent them an email and joined them!
+MRI: It's a cool story: I discovered them randomly in NY.
+I was at Watchinista's headquarters for an interview and i saw RedBar's office near us and did some research… when i saw that they were in Switzerland too I immediately sent them an email and joined them!